Interactive Force-Impedance Control: EXPERIMENTS

+The experiments evaluate the performance of the proposed IFIC under active interactions from non-passive environments.
+For details on task energy budget computation and task fulfillment, readers are referred to the UFIC framework~\cite{haddadin2024unified}.
+IFIC is compared with UFIC using identical force and impedance controllers, identical controller parameters, and the same task energy budgets, as summarized in TABLE~\ref{tab:parameter}.

-In the table wiping task, the desired contact force was set to -10N along the vertical $z$-direction, while the desired velocity in the $xy$-plane followed a sinusoidal trajectory along both $x$ and $y$ axes, producing a periodic reciprocating motion.
-For the robot-assisted ultrasound scanning task, the target force was -3 N along the $z$-direction.
-Four experiments were conducted to evaluate the performance of IFIC, and the experimental parameters are listed in TABLE~\ref{tab:parameter}.
-In the first experiment, IFIC performance was assessed during the table wiping task.
-The second experiment compared IFIC with the alternative methods in the same task, focusing on human-robot interaction efficiency (IE) and safety.
-In the third and fourth experiments, robot-assisted ultrasound scanning was performed on a soft phantom and a human arm, respectively, with IFIC again compared to other approaches in terms of IE and safety.
+In the table wiping task, the desired contact force was set to $f^\dagger_{d,z}=10~\mathrm{N}$ along the vertical $z$-direction, while the desired velocity in the $xy$-plane followed sinusoidal trajectories, resulting in a periodic reciprocating motion.
+In robot-assisted ultrasound scanning, the target force was set to $f^\dagger_{d,z}=3~\mathrm{N}$ along the $z$-direction.
+Four experiments were conducted.
+We first demonstrate IFIC in real table wiping.
+We then perform a controlled Gazebo simulation of the same task to systematically sweep the injected interaction energy and quantify impact forces under repeatable conditions.
+Finally, we compare IFIC and UFIC in interactive ultrasound scanning on a soft phantom and on a human arm, respectively.